phluid61/internet-drafts/http2-encoded-data/draft.md

 ## SETTINGS\_ACCEPT\_GZIPPED\_DATA  {#accept-gzipped-data}

-**NOTE**: This is an experimental value; if standardised, a permanent value will be assigned.
+<cref>This is an experimental value; if standardised, a permanent value will be assigned.</cref>

 SETTINGS\_ACCEPT\_GZIPPED\_DATA (0xf000) is used to indicate the sender's ability and willingness to receive GZIPPED\_DATA frames.
 An endpoint MUST NOT send a GZIPPED\_DATA